abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene.rst

 ..  only:: html

-    We describe the main decision variables of the model used in the RL.
+    We present the main decision variables of the model used in the RL.
     In the section :ref:`hood_rl` of the chapter :ref:`chapter_under_the_hood`, we describe the inner mechanisms of the RL in details.

 ..  raw:: latex

-    We describe the main decision variables of the model used in the RL.
+    We present the main decision variables of the model used in the RL.
     In section~\ref{manual/under_the_hood/rl:hood-rl}, we describe the inner mechanisms of the RL in details.

-..  only:: draft

 A Routing Problem is defined on a graph (or a network).
-This graph has nodes and these nodes have unique ``NodeIndex`` identifiers.
+The nodes of the graph have unique ``NodeIndex`` identifiers.
 Internally, we use an auxiliary graph to model the Routing Problem.
 In RL jargon, the identifiers of the nodes of this auxiliary graph are called ``int64`` *indices*.
 Be careful not to mix them up.
 To distinguish one from the other, we use two non-compatible types: ``NodeIndex`` and ``int64``.

-An original node can be:
+A node of the original graph can be:

   - a transit node;
   - a starting depot;
   - an ending depot;
   - a starting and an ending depot.

-A depot **cannot** be an transit node and a transit node can only be visited by **one** vehicle in a solution.
+A depot **cannot** be an transit node and a transit node can only be visited by at most **one** vehicle in a solution.
 The number of vehicles can be arbitrary (within the limit of an ``int``).

 The main idea: the node decision variables
 --------------------------------------------------------------------

 The model is node based: routes are paths linking nodes.
-For each node [#nodes_that_lead_somwhere]_, we keep an ``IntVar*`` variable
+For almost each node [#nodes_that_lead_somwhere]_, we keep an ``IntVar*`` variable
 (stored internally in a ``private`` ``std::vector<IntVar*> nexts_``) that tells us where to go next (i.e. to which node).
 To access these variables, use the ``NextVar()`` method